michelled/weavly.org/src/activities/setting-up-the-stage.md

 experience: No Coding Experience
 subject: Introduction
 relatedActivities:
-  - "Mission: Rescue "
+  - What's a robot
-  - "Mission: Visiting Animals"
+  - Learning about directions with arrows
 description: This activity teaches learners to select and use a background on Weavly.
 metaImage: /assets/media/setting_up_the_stage.jpg
 metaImageAlt: Illustration of grid with curtain at right and left side and hands